jakejcarroll/crawl4ai-custom/docs/MARKET_INTEL_GUIDE.md

 7. **Reset failed on retry**: Use `reset --failed-only` before re-extracting

 8. **Commit target list**: The targets.jsonl file should be version controlled

+9. **Use --no-resolve for speed**: Skip URL resolution during target building for faster collection